Ashley, Northamptonshire

-Ashley is a village and civil parish in the North Northamptonshire, England, about 4 mi northeast of Market Harborough, Leicestershire and 5 mi west of Corby.
-The population of the civil parish at the 2011 census was 224.
+Ashley is a village and civil parish in North Northamptonshire, England, about 4 mi northeast of Market Harborough, Leicestershire and 5 mi west of Corby.
+The population of the civil parish at the 2011 Census was 224, an increase from 217 at the 2001 Census.
 The village is near the River Welland, which forms the border with Leicestershire.
 The Roman road called Via Devana in the part from Ratae (now Leicester) to Duroliponte (now Cambridge) ran just north of the village.

 The village's name means 'ash-tree wood/clearing'.

-Demographics

-The 2001 census shows a population of 217.

 Notable buildings

 The village church is dedicated to St Mary the Virgin and was mostly rebuilt by Sir George Gilbert Scott at a cost of £2,000 in 1867 for the Rev Richard Pulteney, rector 1853-74 and also the Squire.